endeavour42/github-viewer/README.md

 ![macScreenshot](https://github.com/mikekl/github-viewer/blob/master/screenshots/mac.png)

 ## Uses/Has:
-* UIKit
-* UICollectionView
+* UIKit, with SwiftUI piecewise
+* has all commits from empty project to show the whole journey, not just the end result
-* diffable data sources
+* UICollectionView with diffable data sources
+* SwiftUI views
 * pull to refresh and infinite scrolling
-* SwiftUI piecewise
 * URL on disk caching for search results and avatars
 * preliminary localization support
 * network activity indicator